Exercise and Sport Science Department (ESS)

 Teaching Target, Net and Wall Activities in Physical Education

 This content course is focused on movement skills and knowledge for students in grades 3-12 within activity categories aligned to Society of Health and Physical Education (SHAPE) National Standards and Grade Level Outcomes for K-12 Physical Education.
-Teacher candidates will develop common and specialized content knowledge related to target and net/wall activity categories, will have opportunities to plan and peer teach, and will learn about physical activity and fitness knowledge specific to each activity category.
-In addition, teacher candidates will recognize and understand academic language and theory related to teaching and learning target and net/wall activity categories.
+Teacher candidates develop common and specialized content knowledge related to target and net/wall activity categories, have opportunities to plan and peer teach, and learn about physical activity and fitness knowledge specific to each activity category.
+In addition, teacher candidates learn to recognize and understand academic language and theory related to teaching and learning target and net/wall activity categories.
 Lect.
 1, Lab 2.
 Prerequisite: ESS 361 taken concurrently; admission to physical, adapted, and school health education.
 Offered Fall.

 ESS 367 Cr.2